INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Steve Conte: Yeah.
 Well, a lot of people just moved to Nashville, and that’s what I was going to do as well.
 I was going to move to– well, I was either– okay.
 We were going to move.
 We were thinking like, “Okay.
 We can move to either London, Berlin or… we were thinking about five places where I would want to live.
 I’d want to live in London, maybe in Berlin, maybe in Amsterdam, because I’m Dutch, too.
 My wife’s Dutch.
 Or L.A?
 I never wanted to live in L.A.
 Nashville seemed like the logical place for us.
 But then we just ended up finding a new place in New York, in the Bronx.
 So, I moved out of Manhattan.
 I moved to the Bronx.
 And we found a great place.
 My kids go to school there.
 It’s great for the kids.
 So, I just go on the road, and I play music wherever, and I come home to New York, so.
 But there’s still– you know, my phone still rings.
 People still call and go, “Hey.
 Can you come and do this gig?
 Can you come and play on this movie soundtrack?
 Can you come and play on this record?”
 If I went somewhere else now, I don’t know, but it would take a long time for me to build up that kind of reputation, where people would call.

 Steve Conte: Well, it depends what kind of musician you are.
-I mean, if you’re like a rock guy and that’s what you do, you are in a rock band, and you don’t play with other people, and you don’t do different kinds of music, I can see you want to leave.
+I mean, if you’re like a rock guy and that’s what you do, you are in a rock band, don’t play with other people, and don’t do different kinds of music, I can see you want to leave.
 But I also do other stuff.
 I do acoustic stuff.
 I do country.
 I do R&B, soul, jazz, all kinds of other stuff too.
 I play with some different people, but I pick and choose what I do.
 I don’t just do anything.
-Somebody calls me up, I’m like, “Who?
+Somebody calls me up; I’m like, “Who?
 Who are you?
 Well, send me your CD or whatever.”
 And then I listen to it… “Nah.”
 But yeah, if a jazz artist wanted me to play them and I like their stuff, I do that gig.
 But a lot of guys are just rock guys.
 They play in a rock band, and that’s what they do.
 I also do gigs with Bernard Fowler, the backing singer of Rolling Stones, and Charlie Drayton, the drummer playing with Keith Richards and the X-Pensive Winos.
 He’s out with Little Steven right now.
 We do gigs together.
 So, people call with stuff like that, and we play soul music and Stones.
 So, it’s the stuff that I love.

 Many famous rock clubs and concert venues are now closed in New York.
 In which clubs, you usually play there nowadays?

 Steve Conte: Yeah, there’s only a few left anymore.
 If I play a club show, I play the Bowery Electric, sometimes the Cutting Room.
 Bowery Ballroom I played a few times.
-There might be some others, but I mean those are the main clubs that I play.
+There might be some others, but I mean, those are the main clubs that I play.

 JOINING MICHAEL MONROE BAND

-Steve Conte: Well, Sam (Yaffa) brought me in because Sam was playing the New York Dolls with me.
+Steve Conte: Well, Sam (Yaffa) brought me in because Sam played in the New York Dolls with me.
 And then the Dolls weren’t working that much, and Sam had already started to play with Michael a little bit because Hanoi Rocks had broken up, and it was 2010 or 2009?
 And then, yeah, my last gig with the Dolls was 2010, and I had already– Sam had already called me to say, “Hey, we need a guitar player.
 Do you want to come and check it out?”
 And they sent me the music, and I went and played about a week with them in California.
 We did LA, San Diego, San Francisco, Vegas, I think, and South by Southwest in Austin.
 And then, Michael asked me to join the band, and that was it.

 Because you live in New York, it means that you need to spend a lot of time on the airplane.
 Doesn’t that bother you at all?